nutgaard/Masterprosjekt---rapport/feedback.md

 # Comments to tasks

 **2:** Some of this was added in one of the appendices after the first draft was sent to Amali.
 But we should probably try to merge most of it into the report, perhaps even keep the appendix as a duplicate.

+**8:** Do we still have these results?
+Or did we throw them away?

+**9:** Tried consolidating some of the results in the `Result` chapter.
+I do believe most of the results are there, but should probably be presented in a cleaner way.

 # Keypoints from the feedback